fieldtrip/website/development/project/femfuns.md

     conductivities = [0.33 0.01 0 0 1e10 1e10 1e10];
     lf_stim = femfuns_leadfield(mesh,conductivities,sourcemodel,elec);

-An example of the potential distribution on the inner sphere with the stimulating and ground electrode (visualized using https://www.paraview.org/):
+An example of the potential distribution on the inner sphere with the stimulating and ground electrode (visualized using <https://www.paraview.org>):

 {% include image src="/assets/img/development/project/femfuns/innersphere_stim.png" width="500" %}

 The test script with all the above snippets put together is `test_realistic_electrodes.m`.

 #### Realistic model of the head

 The workflow for a realistic headmodel based on an anatomical MRI is comparable to the 2-sphere example.
 Here, we will go over the first steps where the mesh is created.

+You can download the tutorial dataset `Subject01.zip` from our [download server](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip).

-First, read in the mri data from FieldTrip ([download the dataset here: Subject01.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip)) and reslice it:
+First, read in the anatomical MRI and reslice it:

     mri = ft_read_mri('Subject01.mri');
     cfg     = [];